 We approached Poás from the South, turning first East, then Northeast to round the volcano in a sweeping curve toward its Eastern slope.
-Along the way we experienced constant elevation changes with peaks of around 1800 m or nearly 6000 ft, before descending again to about 1600 m or 5200 ft for our visit of the waterfall garden.
+Along the way, we experienced constant elevation changes with peaks of around 1800 m or nearly 6000 ft, before descending again to about 1600 m or 5200 ft for our visit to the waterfall garden.

 To be continued: